NiMaZi/dott_de_assignment/README.md

 ETL and preprocessing steps 1, 2 and 3 are included in this section.
 Corresponding code is in ```/etl/dataflow_etl.py```.

 The pipeline starts with scanning all raw data files with certain prefixes.
 For example, it use pattern ```*some_folder*/pickups*.csv``` to find all files about pickups.
-Then it use Beam built-in ```Distinct()``` function to deduplicate the records.
-In this case, only identical records are going to be considered.
-If there are two records with the same key (e.g., task_id or vehicle_id) but different values on other fields, they will both be considered as valid records.
+Then it group the records by the primary keys.
+To deduplicate the records, it only returns the last record in terms of timestamp for each primary key.
+For deployments and pickups, the field ```time_task_resolved``` is used for deduplication and for rides ```time_ride_end``` is used.
 After deduplication, the pipeline writes the final records back to a bucket.
 By default the same bucket as the input files will be used, and the final files will have the "final_" prefix.
 A Cloud VM holds the code and automatically submit the abovementioned pipeline as Dataflow jobs on daily basis.
 The scheduling is managed by crontab.

 ### Comments
 1. At the beginning, I wanted to implement a "new file checking" logic, so the pipeline will not run if there is not any new file in the input bucket.
 Then I thought since the application has to serve 5000 requests per minute, the data refresh rate must be high (I would assume more than once a day) in the real situation.
 So this idea was discarded.
 We can add this back if the data won't be updated so often.
 1. I chose Dataflow because I guess the real situation will be streaming data.
 If that's the case, I can easily use the PubSub programming model to connect Dataflow and BigQuery.
-1. I don't expect that there are really two records with the same key but different values on other fields.
-If it happened, there must be something wrong in the data collection part.
-I guess it is kind of "out of scope" for this assignment, so I decided to do nothing about it.

 ## BigQuery preprocessing
 ETL and preprocessing steps 4 and 5 are included in this section.